opendatahub-io/ai-edge/README.md

   - For the purpose of this repository, the near edge environment is represented by separate OpenShift cluster(s) managed from the core OpenShift cluster.
   - The near edge environment is expected to have moderate yet constrained compute resources and network.
-  - Doesn't necessarily have any open ports for inbound connections.

 ### Use Case